 At Townley School and Pre-School we are committed to high quality teaching and learning to raise standards of achievement for all children.
-All teachers and governors have been consulted in developing this policy.
+All teachers and governors have been consulted in developing this policy, which summarises expectations and common working practices.
 It reflects what has been agreed in terms of approach and consistency and makes explicit the best practice to which the school aspires.
-It also reflects the aims and objectives of the school and supports our vision.
+It also reflects the aims and objectives of the school and supports its vision.
 This policy replaces individual subject policies.